-Whether you are interested in physical access or intellectual access, we want to help you explore and learn about the Inner Forth.
-Through the IFLI partnership, access to heritage sites, stories and skills from around the landscape will be increased.
-This ranges from new footpaths accessible to all, to this website that you can browse from afar.
-The IFLI partnership will work with volunteers and established local groups and organisations to promote new opportunities for communities and visitors to explore the landscape and its heritage more widely.
+Whether people were interested in physical access or intellectual access, IFLI wanted to help them explore and learn about the Inner Forth.
+Through the IFLI partnership, access to heritage sites, stories and skills from around the landscape were increased.
+This ranged from new footpaths accessible to all, to this website that you can browse from afar.
+The IFLI partnership worked with volunteers and established local groups and organisations to promote new opportunities for communities and visitors to explore the landscape and its heritage more widely.

 Our vision is to ensure that key natural and built heritage sites within the Inner Forth landscape have good quality sign-posted access routes enabling visitors and local residents to move easily around sites and access them actively on foot or two wheels.
 Together, these paths and trails will connect communities throughout the Inner Forth, linking them to their local heritage.
 This will support people to walk from their homes or places of work and enjoy what the landscape has to offer in all seasons.